strangeloopcanon/paper-quine/README.md

 make all
 ```

-The `verify.py` entrypoint reproduces the paper bytes, writes `paper.tex`, and emits the SHA-256 recorded in the manuscript.
+The `verify.py` entrypoint runs the deterministic decode, writes `artifacts/paper.tex`, and emits the SHA-256 recorded in the manuscript.